 - Being two distinct undertakings and each with different objectives- They require different management approaches, systems and investment.

 What I have observed

 - People who tell orphanage directors to initiate income generating projects, are barely willing to make the necessary investment needed to make those projects worthy much.
-For instance buying 50 or 100 layers for an orphanage of 60+ children might look like a big deal, but in reality it’s a waster of time and resources.
-Those 100 layers will need to be cared for, fed, treated and even get psychological attention.
-Bringing them without figuring out what will be needed to care for them might mean a number of things.
-Use of orphanage fundraised money to buy layers feed, use of orphanage staffs to take care of the layers, the director spending most of her time worrying about the layers than the children…..Compare the hassle with the output for the layers at the end of the day and tell me if it’s worthy it?
+For instance buying 50 or 100 layers for an orphanage of 60+ children might look like a big deal, but in reality it’s a waste of time and resources.
+Those 100 layers will need to be cared for, fed, treated and generally get well taken of.
+Bringing them without figuring out what will be needed to care for them, might mean a number of things.
+Use of orphanage fundraised money to buy chicken feeds, use of orphanage staffs to take care of the chicken, the director spending most of her time worrying about the layers than the children…..Compare the hassle with the output for the layers at the end of the day and tell me if it’s worthy it?

 - While many orphanages have huge budgetary needs, the income projects produce far much less than the needed amounted, many times leading the projects to be just for show-off that they are doing something, while in reality they do not earn anything from them.